jasonmacduffie/isles-of-maga/races.md

 Note that there are no race/class restrictions whatsoever, at least from a lore perspective.
 Fighter/Magic-Users are common in Maga among Dwarves and Humans, and Magic-Users are common among Halflings, for example.
 The GM is free to restrict players in this manner, but there is no inherent reason why any race cannot become any class.

+The four main races are the same species (along with Orcs and Ogres), and are fully capable of conception.
+However, such crosses are very strongly prohibited by social stigma.
+Rules are not given for multiple race characters (there would be too many combinations) but they do exist.

 Dwarves
 -------
 Politically, Dwarves are the most powerful race in Maga, having initiated the revolution that overthrew the Elven Kingdoms and established the Modern Republic, and now occupy more than 50% of the Electorate.
 Their rule is heavy-handed, but not outrageously so to most citizens of Maga who know of the horror stories from the Elven Kingdoms.
 Due to their political status, Dwarves have somewhat of a privileged position in society, which some other races are wary of.